Expand your skill set.

-The National Family Law Arbitration Course is provided by leading family law arbitrators, mental health professionals and academics, and features special guest speaker Senator Murray Sinclair.
-The course runs over six days in February and March of 2021.
+The National Family Law Arbitration Course is provided by leading family law arbitrators, mental health professionals and academics, and is provided by videoconference over three pairs of Fridays and Saturdays spread over seven weeks.

 Courses in arbitration practice are available from organizations across Canada.
 While these courses are of a uniformly high quality, their primary focus is on the arbitration of employment, construction and other corporate and commercial disputes.
 Family law disputes, however, have important qualitative and quantitative differences that set them apart and demand a special approach to their management and resolution.
 Family law cases cannot be handled with the same off-the-shelf approach that might be used to resolve other civil cases.

 The National Family Law Arbitration Course provides a complete introduction to the arbitration of family law disputes and the unique skills, processes and procedures these cases require.
 This course provides the opportunity to learn from senior family law lawyers with established arbitration practices in Alberta, British Columbia, Manitoba and Ontario in an interactive remote learning environment.
 Senator Murray Sinclair will also discuss Indigenous traditions and the arbitration of legal disputes, superior court judges from Alberta and Ontario will address the role of the court in arbitration processes, and experienced mental health professionals will explore the impacts and implications of domestic violence.
 Download the 2021 course syllabus.